hergin/finWELL-Apps/Documentation/Deployment.md

 1. Open pgAdmin4

-It is not uncommon for pgadmin to load endlessly upon first opening.
+It is not uncommon for pgAdmin4 to load endlessly upon first opening.
 To fix this issue you must open Registry editor.
 Withen that you must open the "HKEY_CLASSES_ROOT" folder.
 Within that folder is a subfolder labeled ".js" click on the folder name and change the "Content Type" to "text/javascript".

-Then restart pgadmin.
+The result should look like this:

 ![](https://github.com/nmalitz/finWELL-Apps/blob/master/Documentation/Resources/deplaoymentpgadmin.PNG)

+Then close and reopen pgAdmin4.

 2. Select “Add New Server”